ErpNetDocs/webclient/commands/buttons.md

 ## Edit

-Use when you want to make changes to the data in a form, in a navigator (e.g. add/remove rows, create a new record directly in the navigator, paste rows, etc.), in a line-panel (panel with lines/rows, e.g. add new line), edit a file etc. Only editable records have this button available in the top ribbon.
+Use this button when you want to modify data in a form, a navigator (for example, add or remove rows, create a new record directly in the navigator, paste rows, etc.), or a line panel (a panel with lines/rows, such as adding a new line), or when editing a file.
+Only editable records display this button on the top ribbon.

 - to enter Edit mode, press the blue button "Edit".
 The button disappears and is replaced by the "Save" button
 - to exit Edit mode - save changes, or discard changes